kyrylo0605/wordpress/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 == Description ==

-<a href="https://www.tatvic.com/enhanced-ecommerce-google-analytics-plugin-woocommerce/" target="_blank">Enhanced Ecommerce Google Analytics</a> is a Free Plugin for WooCommerce stores which allows businesses to make the most of the Google Analytics - Enhanced Ecommerce feature.
+<a href="https://www.tatvic.com/tatvic-labs/woocommerce-extension/">Enhanced Ecommerce Google Analytics</a> is a Free Plugin for WooCommerce stores which allows businesses to make the most of the Google Analytics – Enhanced Ecommerce feature.
 You can track user behavior across your store starting from home page to thankyou page and take informed decisions to drive business/marketing outcomes.
 Enhanced Ecommerce is supported by Universal Analytics.
+NO CODING REQUIRED ..!!

 = Features of Plugin =
-1. Quick & Easy installation from the wordpress interface
+1. Quick & Easy 2 minutes installation from the wordpress interface
-2. Supports four New Reports in Enhanced Ecommerce
+2. Enables 4 Enhanced Ecommerce reports in Google Analytics
       * Shopping Behaviour Report
       * Checkout Behaviour Report
       * Product Performance Report
       * Sales Performance Report
 3. Supports Guest checkout functionality
+4. Enables Audience, Acquisition & Behavior reports in Google Analytics
-4. Captures Product Impressions, Add to Cart & Product Clicks events on category page
+5. Captures Product Impressions, Add to Cart & Product Clicks events on category page
-5. Captures Product Impressions, Add to Cart & Product Clicks events on product page
+6. Captures Product Impressions, Add to Cart & Product Clicks events on product page
-6. Captures Product Impressions, Add to Cart & Product Clicks events on featured Product Section on Homepage
+7. Captures Product Impressions, Add to Cart & Product Clicks events on featured Product Section on Homepage
-7. Captures Product Impressions, Add to Cart & Product Clicks events on Recent Product Section on Homepage
+8. Captures Product Impressions, Add to Cart & Product Clicks events on Recent Product Section on Homepage
-8. Captures Product Impressions, Add to Cart & Product Clicks events on Related Product Section on Productpage
+9. Captures Product Impressions, Add to Cart & Product Clicks events on Related Product Section on Productpage
+10. Captures checkout behaviour of users in Google Analytics under Conversion > Ecommerce > Checkout behaviour report
+11. Capture transaction/conversion information in Google analytics under Conversion > Ecommerce > Sales performance report
-9. Set your local currency
+12. Set your local currency
-10. Google Analytics Opt Out
+13. Google Analytics Opt Out
-11. IP Anonymization
+14. IP Anonymization
-12. = Added Actionable Google Analytics - 14 Days Free Trial =

 = Installation Instructions  =
-* Enable Enhanced E-commerce for your profile/view.
+*  Enable Enhanced E-commerce for your profile/view in Google Analytics.
 This is a profile / view level setting and can be accessed under Admin > View > E-commerce Settings

 *  Add meaningful labels for your checkout steps.
 We recommend you to label as, Step 1 : Checkout View; Step 2 : Billing Info; Step 3 : Proceed to payment

-* Activate our plug-in from the Settings page.
+*  Activate our plug-in from the Settings page from your Wordpress backend.
 You can access the setting page from sidebar Tatvic EE Plugin > Enhanced Ecommerce for Woocommerce.

 *  Find “Add Enhanced Ecommerce Tracking Code” in the settings page and check the box to add the tracking code

 *  If you have a guest checkout on your WooCommerce store, then Check the box “Add Code to Track the Login Step of Guest Users”.
 If you have a guest login but you do not check the box, then it might cause an uneven funnel reporting in Google Analytics.

 = Need an Advanced Google Analytics Plugin? =

-We have an Advanced Google Analytics Plugin for WooCommerce which includes tracking of all the 9 Reports of Enhanced Ecommerce, User ID Tracking, Product Refund, I.P.
-Anonymization, Google Ads Conversion Tracking, Facebook Pixel Tracking, 20+ Custom Dimensions & Metrics & much more. <a href="https://1.envato.market/Yvn3R" target="_blank">Learn More</a>
+We have an Actionable Google Analytics Plugin for WooCommerce which includes tracking of all the 9 Reports of Enhanced Ecommerce, User ID Tracking, Product Refund, I.P.
+Anonymization, Google Ads Conversion Tracking, Facebook Pixel Tracking, 20+ Custom Dimensions & Metrics & much more.
+This saves 50+ development hours and enable your business for data driven decision making in 5 minutes.
+Boost your marketing ROI by taking informed decisions. <a href="https://codecanyon.net/item/actionable-google-analytics-for-woocommerce/9899552" target="_blank">Learn More</a>

 == Note : ==

 == Our plugin does not support the below features out of the box ==
 * Highly Customized store
 * Product types other than Simple Product
 * Store with the Subscription product for Orders.
 * Ecommerce Pages with Shortcodes
 * Not fully compatible with the child/custom Theme
+* Reach out to us if you have any of the above requirements and we will be happy to assist.

 == Installation ==